IceGawd/cse110-sp24-group21/admin/meetings/041224-kickoff.md

-Meeting in B225

-Scribe: Kane
-Meeting planner/organizer:
+# Kickoff Meeting
+Location: B225 from 5-7pm
+Missing: Yijie He

+**Events**
-Avighna created a repo
+- Avighna created a team repository and organization
+- Kane Li was assigned as Scribe
+- Need a meeting planner/organizer
+- Team Page & Group Video

+**Notes**
+- Group bonding at Monday discussion for everybody

 Things to consider:
 Meeting structure?